tomasz-oponowicz/microcontainer/README.md

 Execute:

+    $ cd ./example
-    $ ./build.sh
+    $ ../build.sh
     $ docker run -p 80:80 microcontainer

-...it's possible to define custom tag and source path, for example:
+...it's possible to define a custom name and artifacts path, for example:

+    $ cd ./example
-    $ ./build.sh mytag /workspace/.
+    $ ../build.sh mytag /workspace/.
     $ docker run -p 80:80 mytag

 ...more information in the `build.sh` file.

 ## What's next

-Feel free to adjust `Dockerfile.build` and `Dockerfile` to your needs.
+Feel free to test it against your `Dockerfile.build` and `Dockerfile`.